GeoscienceAustralia/rdf_updater/README.md

-# rdf_fetcher
+# rdf_updater
-Python script to fetch RDF data from multiple sources
+Python script to fetch RDF data from multiple sources and write it to a triple store